ddewaele/emberjs-crud-rest/Migration.md

 	jQuery.ajaxTransport.send.callback

-When the REST call /locations returns the following data :
+In an attempt to fix it I changed the REST call to ommit the root element

 	[
 	  {